websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

 ## Connect to a Database

 The easiest way to handle database configuration is to let DXP manage the data source.
-You can use [Basic Configuration](../../../getting-started/using-the-setup-wizard.md) to configure DXP's built-in data source.
+You can use the [Setup Wizard](../running-liferay-for-the-first-time.md) to configure DXP's built-in data source.
 If you're using the built-in data source, skip this section.

 If you're using JBoss to manage the data source, follow these steps: